 The activities of daily living are the basics of personal care.
-They allow us to take care of our bodies and enable basic survival and well-being.
-The six main ADLs are:
+They allow individuals to care for their bodies and enable basic survival and well-being.
+The main ADLs are the following:

-After a stroke, the survivor may not be able to hold a fork well enough to feed themselves, can’t brush their teeth, or rise out of a chair and walk to the bathroom.
-The goal of rehabilitation is to help the individual relearn the ADLs they may have lost the ability to perform and regain their independence.
-Occupational therapy can help people relearn how to perform these ADLs so they can more successfully transition back to everyday life.
-Physical therapy can improve mobility by strengthening muscles, balance, and bringing back or improving range of motion.
+After a stroke, the survivor may be unable to hold a fork well enough to feed themselves, brush their teeth, or rise out of a chair and walk to the bathroom.
+The goal of rehabilitation is to help the individual relearn the ADLs they may have lost the ability to perform and regain independence.
+Occupational therapy can help people relearn how to perform these ADLs to transition back to everyday life successfully.
+Physical therapy can improve mobility by strengthening muscles and balance, and bringing back or improving the range of motion.
 Speech therapy can help patients regain their ability to communicate, a condition known as aphasia.
 It’s estimated that losing the ability to speak or understand speech affects 40% of stroke patients to some degree.

-After the stroke occurs, caregivers, spouses, adult children and even the survivor will have many questions and important decisions to make:
+After the stroke occurs, caregivers, spouses, adult children, and even the survivor will have many questions—such as:

-- What does stroke recovery and the rehabilitation process look like?
+- What do stroke recovery and the rehabilitation process look like?

 - What types of rehabilitation will be needed?

 - How do you choose the right rehabilitative environment?